NVISOsecurity/pyCobaltHound/README.md

 3. Add the entities to a cache for future runs
 4. Check if the entities exist in the `BloodHound` database
 5. Mark the entities as owned
-6. Query the `BloodHound` database for each new entity using both build-in and custom queries.
+6. Query the `BloodHound` database for each new entity using both built-in and custom queries.
 7. Parse the returned results, notify the operator of any interesting findings and write them to a basic HTML report.

 Since all of this takes place asynchronously from the main `Cobalt Strike` client this process should not block your UI so you can keep working while `pyCobaltHound` investigates away in the background.